ddella/FakeAPI/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Build the Docker image
 You need to build the Docker image to run containers.
-No matter the method used to start the container:
-- you need to build the image
+No matter the method used to start the containers.
+Whether you use the `docker` command line or a `yaml` file to start a container, the Docker image is the same.
-- it's the same image no matter what method is used to start it

 This is the `Dockerfile` needed to build the image:
 ```Dockerfile